maximilianpfau/ERG/README.md

 ## Please note

 The algorithm will always detect peaks.
-A filter function is required to exclude spurious peaks (usually based on small amplitudes).
+A filter step should be used to exclude spurious peaks (usually based on small amplitudes).